Last updated 07/18/2025

 TF: Tribulation baggers | slacktivist (June 2010)

 5. Conservative Christians were responsible for a lot of COVID-19 misinformation that downplayed the harm the virus caused.
-Not surprisingly, several conservative Christian organizations saw a lot of outbreaks.
+Not surprisingly, several conservative Christian organizations saw outbreaks.

 Uncritical examples